 It’s not terribly scientific, she said, but it’s the best measure for direct comparison to the survey.
 And it shows that residents are onto something.

 In 2016, there were 9,751 reports that contained at least one offense; 5,565 individual victims and 1,558 business victims.
 In 2018, the number of reports rose to 10,438 and victims to 6,141 (individual) and 1,643 (business).

 That’s a much smaller increase in real crime compared to perceived crime.
 Respondents who said that a member of their households had been a victim of a crime in the past 12 months more than doubled from 7% in 2016 to 17% in 2018 — a nearly 143% jump.
 The actual number of victims, according to police data, rose by just over 9% in two years.

 And while 33% more respondents said they had reported a crime to police (15% said as much in 2016, while 20% did in 2018), the actual increase in reports was 7.05%.

 Residents’ satisfaction with crime prevention dropped by 5 percentage points over the past two years: 75% rated it excellent or good in 2016, 70% did in 2018.
 That’s totally out of sync with reality, according to police spokeswoman Shannon Aulabaugh.

-“We have more crime prevention programming now then in 2016,” she said via email to Boulder Beat.
+“We have more crime prevention programming now than in 2016,” she said via email to Boulder Beat.
 “Some examples include the Neighborhood Policing Area Program and Homeless Outreach Team.”